-Course: SCI025A/SCI025B Resource Biology Grade: 9-12 Grade: 9-12 All Year Course offered at: IRHS Prerequisites: Placement by IEP Darwin right?
-Stud will examine a wide experimental desig lents will examine life e variety of topics con gn and data analysis.
-S een organisms and the on our planet from a biological perspective.
-Students nected to the study of life with an emphasis on students will understand that life is dependent on the eir past, present, and future environments and that
+Course: SCI025A/SCI025B Resource Biology Grade: 9-12 All Year Course offered at: AHS IRHS Prerequisites: Pl Prerequisites: Placement by IEP Students will be asked essential questions.
+What does it mean to be alive?
+Is DNA destiny?
+Was Darwin right?
+Students will examine life on our planet from a biological perspective.
+Students will examine a wide variety of topics connected to the study of life with an emphasis on experimental design and data analysis.
+Students will understand that life is dependent on the relationships between organisms and their past, present, and future environments and that evolution drives the natural world.

-Course: SCIo26A/SCIo26B Resource Integrated Science Grade: 9-12 All Year Course offered at: CDO IRHS Prerequisites: Plac cement by IEP This course is desig This course is designed for a third year Special Education science student or a mainstreamed science student who needs a third year science requirement.
-Students will explore the topic areas of biology, human and animal anatomy, physical science, and earth science.
-Lab experiments and projects are requirements for this course.
-Science career exploration will be covered in each unit.
-Classroom experiences will also include community involvement and subject-related guest speakers.
-State science standards are addressed throughout the course.
-Lab reports, research projects, and presentations are requirements of this course.
+Course: SCI026A/SCI026B Resource Integrated Science Grade: 9-12 All Year Course offered at: AHS IRHS Prerequisites: Plac cement by IEP science student wh areas of biology, he experiments and p covered in each un subject-related gue no needs a third year so uman and animal anat rojects are requiremer it.
+Classroom experier est speakers.
+State scio pecial Education science student or a mainstreamed cience requirement.
+Students will explore the topic comy, physical science, and earth science.
+Lab nts for this course.
+Science career exploration will be nees will also include community involvement and ence standards are addressed throughout the course.

-Course: SOCo35A/SOCo35B Resource Economics Grade: 12 Semester Course offered at: AHS CDO IRHS Prerequisites: Placement by IEP In this required course, students will develop economic reasoning skills to apply to basic microeconomic and macroeconomic concepts.
-Students will gain practical knowledge to apply to their personal experiences.
+Course: SOCo35A /SOCo35B Resource Economics Grade: 12 Semester Course offered at: AHS CDO IRHS Prerequisites: Placement by IEP In this required course, students will develop eco elop economic reasoning skills to apply to basic microeconomic and macroeconomic concepts.
+Students will gain practical kn cepts.
+Students will gain practical knowledge to apply to their personal ex kperiences.

-Course: SOCo21A/SOCo21B Resource American Government Grade: 12 Semester Course offered at: AHS CDO IRHS Prerequisites: Plac cement by IEP governments throu evidence, and anal reflect, and researd responsibilities will ugh multiple forms of or yzing various accounts th in an informative te be studied and discus orinciples and structure of American national and state coursework.
+Course: SOCo21A/SOCo21B Resource American Government Grade: 12 Semester Course offered at: AHS CDO IRHS Prerequisites: Pla cement by IEP governments throu evidence, and anal reflect, and researd responsibilities wil ugh multiple forms of o yzing various accounts ch in an informative tex I be studied and discus orinciples and structure of American national and state coursework.
 Reading for central ideas, citing textual sof government.
 Writing to support claims, analysis, ext to examine and convey ideas of government.
 Civic issed.
 Political behavior of the American people and the context of contemporary issues.

-Course: SOCo22A/SOCo22B Resource US History
+Course: SOCo22A/ SOC022B Resource US History

 Grade: 11-12 All Year Course offered at: AHS CDO IRHS

 Prerequisites: Placement by IEP